Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Disabled `@Cache` annotations to prevent confusion.
 * Introduced a container element for fields with inline editing to improve JavaScript reliability.
 * Fixed Symfony 3 incompatibility in translation listener.
+* Minor adjustments for security schema collection in composer file.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.1.0).

 ## ModuleStudio 1.0.2 (Oct 3, 2017)